brightcove/valerie/README.md

 First Class Validation
 ---
 Most validation libraries are defined in terms of an established business model and are therefore second class in relation to that model.
-This leads to validation effectively being coneptually _behind_ the binding of input to the model, rather than in between the input and the model; to put it another way most validation libraries are focused on validating *objects* rather than less constrained *input*.
+This leads to validation being conceptually _behind_ the binding of input to the model, rather than in between the input and the model; to put it another way, most validation libraries are focused on validating *objects* rather than less constrained *input*.
-By providing first class validation that is not bound to a defined model Valerie allows for a wider range of validation rules for an accordingly wide range of possible inputs.
+By providing first class validation that is not bound to a defined model, Valerie allows for a wider range of validation rules for an accordingly wide range of possible inputs.

-The more common second class approach mentioned above of defining validation in terms of your model is a very good one as it provides many conveniences, is generally DRY'er, and can highlight the role of the model in the code.
+The more common second class approach mentioned above (defining validation in terms of your model) is a very good one as it provides many conveniences, is generally DRY'er, and can highlight the role of the model in the code.
 There are times, however, when this approach becomes overly-restrictive.
 Some examples may include:
  * providing richer feedback to less defined or variable user input